project-ocre/project-ocre.github.io/docs/samples/blinky/index.md

 make
 ```

-**Note:** This will create a container image called `blinky.nbx` that we can then deploy to our device.
+This will create a container image called `blinky.nbx` that we can then deploy to our device.

 ![](BuildBlinky.jpg)